-- F1, GP2, F3, Indycar, LMP: One small rubber (S) - GT cars, Nascar, Rally: One large rubber (L) - Road cars: One extra large plus one small rubber (S+XL).
+- F1, GP2, F3, Indycar, LMP: 1x soft or hard 19mm elastomer. - GT cars, Nascar, Rally: 1x soft 28mm elastomer. - Road cars: 1x soft 19mm + 1x soft 28mm elastomer.

 Cars with high downforce typically require very sudden, very hard brake application at the end of a straight.
 A stiff, barely moving pedal is easier to operate this way than a long soft pedal.
 Physically moving your foot always takes time, so the stiffer the pedal is, the quicker you can build up braking force.